Mechanochemical Topological Defects in an Active Nematic: Results

-We now consider the dynamic scenario (see Movies S1,S2).
-For simplicity, we choose parameters such that reaction and diffusive dynamics dominate over convective transport, Table S1.
-The hydrodynamic flows created by activity result in continuous creation and annihilation of $\pm\frac{1}{2}$ defect pairs; \fig\ref{fig:hydro}a,b show typical nematic order and flow fields.
+We now consider the dynamic scenario.
+The hydrodynamic flows created by activity result in continuous creation and annihilation of $\pm\frac{1}{2}$ defect pairs; \fig\ref{fig:hydro}a,d show typical nematic order and flow fields, see also supplemental movies S1 and S2 \cite{esi}.
 Defects rarely possess geometry identical to their idealized forms considered in \fig\ref{fig:isolated}.
-Consequently, the concentration of bound molecules $\phi$ (\emph{case i}, \fig\ref{fig:hydro}c-top) and the degree of polar order $|\bp|$ (\emph{case ii}, \fig\ref{fig:hydro}d-top) take on large-scale, complex forms that populate the space between defects.
-Despite this, the orientation of the reaction dipoles near the defects is sufficient for both systems to report on their topological environments, \fig\ref{fig:hydro}c,d-bottom.
-To quantify the performance of the two systems, we plot histograms of $\rho$ within circles of unit radius around each defect and compare that to the distributions of all regions outside those circles. \fig\ref{fig:histogram} shows that the positions of defects correlate strongly with the extremal values of the reporting field $\rho$: the defect-less regions rarely contain $\rho\neq 0$ and the regions containing defects only contain $\rho$ of the appropriate sign.
-In \figs S3 and S4 we briefly explore other parameter combinations and show that the qualitative behavior is preserved over a range of conditions.
+Consequently, regions of high polar order $|\bp|$ take on large-scale, extended forms that populate the space between defects, \fig\ref{fig:hydro}c.
+Despite this, these regions remain approximately polar themselves with poles residing near defects that serve as local sources and sinks for $\rho$, which is sufficient for the system to report on the local topological environment, \fig\ref{fig:hydro}e.

+We note that inherent geometric differences between defect types give rise to different $\rho$ signal strengths.
+The three smaller regions of $|\bp|$ near $-\frac{1}{2}$ defects, even in the idealized case, \fig\ref{fig:isolated} have a larger surface area to volume ratio that leads to greater diffusive loss and weaker $\rho$ signal compared to $+\frac{1}{2}$ defects.
+This becomes more pronounced when hydrodynamics are present, which further distort the bend-rich sources of $\rho$.

+As a point of comparison, in \fig\ref{fig:hydro}f, we plot a local measure of the defect charge density proposed in Ref. \cite{Blow2014}

+We compare $\rho$ to this field because the latter follows directly from the definition of the winding number and because both $\rho_q$ and $\rho$ utilize similar levels of information on the director (i.e. both use $\nabla\bQ$).
+We expect $\rho_q$ to serve as an approximate upper bound on performance because it depends only on $\bQ$ instantaneously and is not subject to rates associated with mass transport.
+Indeed, we find a qualitative correspondence between $\rho_q$ and $\rho$ in \fig\ref{fig:hydro}e,f.
+Both fields report on the charginess of a region, and often exhibit extrema shortly before nucleation events and after annealing.

+The performance of the system naturally depends on the various parameters in the model.
+In \fig\ref{fig:RDphase}, we vary the degradation rate $k_{\rho^-}$, and diffusion coefficient $D_{\rho}$ and readily observe a change in $\rho$'s spatial distribution (\fig\ref{fig:RDphase}a) and amplitude (\fig\ref{fig:RDphase}b).
+The motivation for focusing on these two parameters is discussed in Appendix \ref{sec:appendix_parameters}.
+Briefly, we consider the limiting case where $\bp$ dynamics are approximately locked to $\bQ$ and, because $k_{\rho^+}$ can be removed by rescaling $\rho^*=\rho/k_{\rho^+}$, set $k_{\rho^+}=1$ with no loss in generality.
+The latter motivates our focus on comparing normalized quantities; the scale of $\rho$ can always be trivially modified by changing $k_{\rho^+}=1$ without impacting its spatial structure.